Aksyon (TV program): 2010–2014: As a primetime newscast

 Aksyon premiered on April 5, 2010, at 9:00 PM with Paolo Bediones and Cheryl Cosim as its first anchors.
 The news program used a touch-screen television called "Aksyon Board".
 It is the first local newscast to report via Live-Pack in contrast to the OB Vans used by its competitors.
-There is also a round-up news update called Aksyon Ngayon formerly anchored by Dindo Flora, Cristina Lazo, and former Tambayan 101.9 (now MOR 101.9) DJ Reggie Valdez.
+There is also a round-up news update called Aksyon Ngayon.